 College preparatory courses are designed for students who are developing their study and communication skills in preparation for SAT testing and higher education.
 A high-school level textbook is used in these courses.
-Students who attain at least a 90% average and who earn a recommendation from their teachers may apply to take the accelerated level the following year.
+Students who attain at least a 90% average may take the accelerated level the following year.